-Model 1 tests the effects of seeker and source focus of identification on proactive information sharing.
-We found a statistically significant interaction between seeker and source team identity focus.
+Model 1 tests the effects of seeker and source foci of identification on proactive information sharing.
+We found a statistically significant interaction between seeker and source teams' identity focus.
 To test Hypothesis 1a, we computed a linear contrast between two cells: team-focused seeker & team-focused source vs. system-focused seeker & team-focused source.
-As predicted, team-focused sources shared less information proactively with system-focused seekers than they did with team-focused seekers (b = 0.33, SE = 0.13, p = 0.015, one-tailed).

-In Model 2, we examined the effect of seeker and source focus of identification on reactive
+As predicted, team-focused sources shared less information proactively with system-focused seekers than they did with team-focused seekers (b = 0.33, SE = 0.13, p =.015, one-tailed).
+In Model 2, we examined the effect of seeker and source foci of identification on reactive information sharing.
+In contrast to Hypothesis 1b, there was no interaction between seeker and source foci of identification.
+We therefore did not proceed to probe the linear contrast.